Paul Zoll: Early life

 Zoll's parents were Hyman and Mollie Zoll.
 They met in the United States after emigrating from Eastern Europe.
 Hyman's roots were in Lithuania and Mollie's in Belarus.
 They settled in the Boston district of Roxbury, Massachusetts.
 Hyman worked with his father and brother in the family leather business.
 Mollie, in addition to being a homemaker, worked in her one-room home office electrolysis treatment center.
 The couple was Jewish and devoutly observant of their religion's customs and rituals.
 They were parents of two boys, Herbert and Paul.
 Both attended religious school and, at thirteen years, had a Bar Mitzvah to celebrate their transition to manhood in the Jewish community.

 Zoll graduated from Boston Latin School in 1928.
 He followed his brother to Harvard College.
 He majored in psychology with aspirations of remaining in academics.
 Because his brother had problems securing a teaching position, his mother feared that he would suffer the same fate and suggested a career in medicine.

 Zoll graduated from Harvard College summa cum laude in 1932 and entered Harvard Medical School.
-Because of their high academic standing, he was able to spend a portion of his senior year engaged in cardiac research with Soma Weissat the medical school.
+Because of their high academic standing, he was able to spend a portion of his senior year engaged in cardiac research with Soma Weiss at the medical school.

 Zoll's mother died during his last year of medical school.
 That event had lasting personal repercussions; his mother was believed to suffer from rheumatic heart disease and from an underlying congenital heart defect.
 On several occasions, Mollie requested that a post-mortem autopsy be performed to clarify the cause when she died and to help others.
 Hyman disregarded his wife's wishes and his son's arguments because autopsy was a religious prohibition.
 Zoll dissociated himself from his religious roots and never returned.

 After graduation in 1936, he interned at Beth Israel Hospital.
 He then completed a one-year medical residency at Bellevue Hospital in New York City and returned to Beth Israel Hospital as a Macy Research Fellow to study the pathophysiology of coronary disease.